depado/quokka/README.md

 ```
 $ go get -u github.com/Depado/quokka
-$ cd $GOPATH/src/github.com/Depado/projectpml
+$ cd $GOPATH/src/github.com/Depado/quokka
-$ dep ensure
 $ make install
 ```

 # Usage

-quokka supports various provider to download the templates.
-It supports `git`, downloading an archive (`.zip`/`.tar.gz`/`.tar.xz`/...) from internet, or using a local directory.
+Quokka supports various providers to download the templates.
+It supports `git`, downloading an archive (`.zip`/`.tar.gz`/`.tar.xz`/...), or using a local directory.

 ```
 Quokka (qk) is a template engine that enables to render local or distant